Secure Boot v2

 1. Open Editing the Configuration > Security features.

-1. Ensure App Signing Scheme is ECDSA (v2).
+1. Choose App Signing Scheme.
+Either RSA or ECDSA (v2).

 1. Enable CONFIG_SECURE_SIGNED_APPS_NO_SECURE_BOOT.